Skip to main content

 key_prefix = "registry-locks"

-• Lock handling: Distributed locking on shared filesystems is complex and error-prone
+• Lock handling: Distributed locking on shared filesystems is error-prone

 • Performance tuning: NFS requires careful tuning of cache coherency and lock protocols

-• Recovery: Handling stale locks and crashed instances is difficult without explicit consensus mechanisms
+• Recovery: Stale locks and crashed instances are hard to handle without explicit consensus mechanisms

 • Scaling issues: Lock contention worsens as replicas increase

-For multi-replica deployments, use S3 instead.
-S3 provides distributed locking natively (via conditional writes) with no additional infrastructure, better operational clarity, and superior scalability.
+For multi-replica deployments, use S3 instead: it provides distributed locking natively via conditional writes, with no additional infrastructure.

 Lock is held during: